blaine-geiger/Lab-Phase-2/README.md

 - 192.168.0.0 to 192.168.255.255

 #### For the sake of clarity we will use the following examples:
-  - 192.168.1.0 /24 for subnet 1
+  - 10.1.1.0 /24 for subnet 1
-  - 192.168.2.0 /24 for subnet 2
+  - 10.1.2.0 /24 for subnet 2

-> **Note:** All device IP addressing is used as an example and does not reflect the actual addressing scheme used in my network setup.
+> **Note:** All device IP addresses are used as an example and does not reflect the actual addressing scheme used in my network setup.
 These are given as placeholder IP addresses for
 > clarity to the reader.

 ## Summary of Sections